 - There is no drinking water on the island, you must bring enough drinking water with you when you visit Kinn.
 Kyrkjestova, which is located next to Kinn Kirke, sells drinks in addition to simple serving when there is a host there.
 It is usually open from the end of June to the end of August, exact dates and opening times are somewhat uncertain.
 It is therefore recommended to bring your own drink/food when you visit Kinn.
 Contact Kinn Church for more information and the opening hours of Kinn Church and Kyrkjestova.

 - The weather can change dramatically in the west coast of Norway.
-This is the reason why you should follow the Norwegian Mountain Code when you are at Kinn.
 It can change from summer and sun to wind, rain, frost and winter in minutes!
 Always bring good clothes and hiking shoes.
 And have enough food and water in your backpack.
 Kinn is a harsh place with a lot of wind and rain.
 That is why it is often wet on the hiking trails and in the terrain.

 - Always check the weather before you travel to Kinn.
 It is recommended not to go hiking in thunderstorms and when there is fog and bad weather!